AmazingTaiwo/BAN6420_M3/README.md

   This code demonstrates how multiple classes ("Policyholder", "Product", and "Payment") create in seperate files interact to simulate a system for managing policyholders, products (insurance), and payments.

-  1.Create Class
+  1. Create Class
         Below 3 class of module was create in seperate files
           -  Policyholder
               To create a policyholder, enroll them in a product, add a payment, and update their status as needed.
                       -  Handles managing policyholder information, including name, status, and the products they are enrolled in.